 The dishes being served up by the stalls hail from Japan, India, Nepal, Korea, Greece, Italy, Mexico, Argentina, Vietnam and beyond and with cocktail, craft beer and wine bars scattered throughout it’s a genius dining option for groups who can’t decide what they feel like… or if you’ve got a mixed bag of dietary requirements, or want an excuse to eat four different dinners.
 And desserts.

 The sneaky shipping containers seem to multiply every time you visit, with art, homewares, flowers, produce and clothing stalls sprouting up in between the live music and must-visit cronut Kombi, so you can get your kombucha and a new floor rug ‘to go’.
 Still, the lines never seem to get any shorter for Miss Claude’s Crepes!

 PS.
 There is now a $2 per person entry fee.
-Stalls take cash only but there are a couple of ATMs on site, if you don’t mind lining up.
+Some stalls take cash only (though most accept card payment) but there are plenty of ATMs on site if you don’t mind lining up.

-Have you been to Eat Street?
+Have you been to Eat Street Northshore?
 What’s your favourite stall?